 When it comes to saddle pads, it turns out the old timers had it right.
-The natural fibres they were using are still the best material to put against your horse.
+The natural wool felt saddle pads they were using are still the best material to put against your horse.
 There are a few good reasons why wool still rates higher than other materials in studies done on saddle pad performance.

 In recent years the use of synthetic materials for saddle pads have become quite popular with companies claiming the superiority of these materials.
 And many of the synthetic materials are fantastic.
 For Nasa space programs.
-But not necessarily for a living breathing animal that sweats and has pain receptors in the soft tissue of their bodies.
+But not necessarily for a living breathing animal.
+Horses will sweat and can become over heated or too cold.
+Pain receptors in the soft tissue of their bodies will start to fire when their muscles are not properly protected while being ridden.

-If we use synthetic materials we are loosing the benefits of the saddle pad for the horse.
+If we use synthetic materials we may be loosing the benefits of the saddle pad for the horse.
 The main reasons for this are the inability for synthetic materials to breathe and therefore they will trap heat against the horse.
-The horse’s back will not be able to dissipate the heat, and sweat will accumulate against the horse.
+The horse’s back will not be able to dissipate the heat, and sweat will accumulate against the horse and not be absorbed through the pad.
+While we may be using a saddle pad to keep our saddles clean the added comfort and protection to our horse’s back muscles through shock absorption, breathability and temperature regulation is an added benefit that a good saddle pad can provide.

 Can you imagine wearing a neoprene, gel or foam strap around your torso on a warm day while out for a hike?
 Imagine how fast you would want to ditch that?